Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 A density plot represents the distribution of a numerical variable.
 It is essentially a smoothed version of the histogram plot.
-[16] We use density plots to investigate the distribution of the underlying data and is typically one of the first tasks we would undertake when performing analysis of any data set.
+[16] We use density plots to investigate the distribution of the underlying data.
+This is typically one of the first tasks we would undertake when performing analysis of any data set.

 Using Minitab we can create a histogram graph for each variable in the Irish